Pointwise control of the linearized Gear-Grimshaw system: Use of one control

 \begin{remark} It follows from Theorem \ref{t62} that the value $T_0$ is optimal for the validity of Corollary \ref{c63} and Theorem \ref{t64}. \end{remark}

-\textbf{Acknowledgments:} R. A. Capistrano-Filho was partially supported by CNPq (Brazil) by the grants 306475/2017-0, 408181/2018-4 and Propesq (UFPE)- Edital Qualis A, V. Komornik was supported by ``Le Réseau Franco-Brésilien en Mathématiques'' and by the grant NSFC No.11871348, and A. F. Pazoto was partially supported by CNPq (Brazil).
+\textbf{Acknowledgments:} The authors wish to thank the referee for his/her valuable comments which improved this paper.
+R. A. Capistrano-Filho was partially supported by CNPq (Brazil) by the grants 306475/2017-0, 408181/2018-4 and Propesq (UFPE)- Edital Qualis A, V. Komornik was supported by ``Le Réseau Franco-Brésilien en Mathématiques'' and by the grant NSFC No.11871348, and A. F. Pazoto was partially supported by CNPq (Brazil).